Heatblur-Simulations/f-4e-manual/src/jester/combat.md

 ![Pipper on Target](../img/jester_dive_toss_prepare.jpg)

-This way, ground target can be attacked effectively during a dive.
+This way, ground targets can be attacked effectively during a dive.
 The pilot places the reticle on the target, commands Jester to lock the return and then pulls up while holding down the Bomb Button.
 Weapons will be released automatically shortly after.